zalando-zmon/zmon-kubernetes/README.rst

   zmon_kubernetes_config.yaml

-The run:
+Then run:

 .. code-block:: bash

   ./deploy.py

-The generated k8s definitions will be in ``output`` folder.
+The generated k8s deployment definitions will be in ``deployments`` folder.

+The defined services are in the services folder.